 You have probably noticed feeling drowsy after lunch or being less able to focus after 4.00 PM.
-And you probably beat yourself up about in once in a while.
+And you probably beat yourself up about it once in a while.
 Right?

 During the day your energy levels fluctuate.
 You can stabilize this somewhat with your diet, but some fluctuation will always persist.
 This is normal.
 And you can make your life easier by working with these fluctuations.
-How?
-You can energy map your day to find out when your productivity is high and use that information to plan your work day.
+How do you do it?

-Here is a schedule you can apply to your work day in order to make to most of your time.
+Here is an example of a schedule you can apply to your day in order to make to most of your time.

 8.30 AM – Start of the day